promiemotz/realmpress/README.md

 The MIT License is one of the most permissive open source licenses, giving you maximum freedom to use, modify, and distribute the software.

 See the LICENSE file for full details.

+### AI use in the project
+This project was quickly prototyped with Cursor.